Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 (Image credit: Cuschieri Architects)

 Going all in on one color is an interesting way to tackle the proportion issues of a small bathroom.
-The so-called 'color drenching' trend sees all the elements of a room in the same hue.
+Color drenching sees all the elements of a room in the same hue.
 By painting the ceiling and the walls the same color, you can trick the eye into thinking the room is bigger than it actually is.

-So, why not go bold with your color drenching choice, like this small bathroom?
-'In a small bathroom, experiment with bold colors and decors and inspired layouts and patterns,' suggests Andrew Bendall of Craven Dunnill Jackfield.
-'The bathroom is the perfect space to make a distinctive design statement that is uniquely individual.
-Bringing texture up onto the walls through tiles adds tactility and allows light to beautifully reflect off the glazes, bringing vitality to a space.'
+So, why not go bold with your small bathroom design ideas?
+"In a small bathroom, experiment with bold colors and decors, and inspired layouts and patterns," suggests Andrew Bendall of Craven Dunnill Jackfield.
+"The bathroom is the perfect space to make a distinctive design statement that is uniquely individual.
+Bringing texture onto the walls through tiles adds tactility and allows light to beautifully reflect off the glazes, bringing vitality to a space."

 A small bathroom painted green